 The squash court is now open.
 Please read the safety information and book a time slot here.

 The boathouse at Longbridges is now open for rowing.
 Contact firstname.lastname@example.org, Captain of the Green Templeton College Boat Club, if you would like further information on joining.
 All members must follow the safety guidelines and rules for returning to the river.

 The college punt is now available to book.
 The cost is £30 for two hours.
 Six people maximum are allowed in a punt and larger groups should not gather on the riverside under the current coronavirus restrictions.
 Book the college punt here.
 More information on Cherwell Boathouse punting.

 All Green Templeton students are entitled to use the university’s Iffley Road swimming pool, running track and gym free of charge.
 The college pays an annual subscription to cover these costs for students.
 Fitness classes and racquet spots are pay-as-you-go for all members.
 Pre-book using the Oxford University Sports App.
 If you aren’t currently a member of Iffley Road, you can sign up via the Sports App and email email@example.com to link your free college membership to your account.
 College and university staff can join at a discounted rate.

 Entrances/exits to college

-Please wear a face covering (unless you have an exemption) when inside the lodge building.
-Green Templeton College face coverings are available to purchase at the lodge.
-The lodge counter is screened off so you can communicate with the lodge porter safely.
-Pidgeon holes are not directly accessible to students or Fellows; the lodge porter can check your pidge for you.
+Please wear a face covering (unless you have an exemption) when inside the Lodge building.
+Green Templeton College face coverings are available to purchase at the Lodge.
+The Lodge counter is screened off so you can communicate with the Lodge porter safely.
+Pigeon holes are not directly accessible to students or Fellows; the Lodge porter can check your pidge for you.